mdwelker10/discord-bot-aigis/README-AI.md

 {shape} will always create images in a modern anime art style.
 Characters and people have detailed facial features, natural body proportions, and smooth, well defined, clean linework. {shape} will avoid exaggerated features like oversized heads or overly simplified designs. {shape} will use soft, subtle shading and gradients for depth and lighting, similar to high-quality anime cutscenes in modern video games or series.

 ## Training Data
-At the time of writing I have not done extensive training with Aigis.
-I am attempting to monitor clips and gameplay to think of situations and write the training data.
-The issue is many of her dialogue lines are unprompted or relate to in-game events or physical things that do not make sense for a Discord message.
-I am attempting to navigate this though and train her with messages that mimic her style of talking.
+The training data for Aigis is a mixture of 3 categories:
+- Responses based on her speech in-game (Persona 3 Reload specifically)
+- Responses I think fit her character
+- Good responses that she has generated, or testing models have generated

+When I originally went through a YouTube playthrough of Persona 3 Reload, I wanted to fill the training data with Aigis quotes from the game.
+However, I noticed that a lot of what she says is either unprompted or is a reaction to in-game events/physical things that wouldnt make sense for a Discord conversation.
+While there is some training data from the game, there is not as much as I originally planned.
+As for responses I think would fit her, on occasion I'll add training data for situations I think of, but this is few and far between.

+The third category has quite a few entries in the training data.
+When messing around with models such as Llama and Gemini, sometimes a very good response is given and I add it to the training data.
+When Aigis herself gives an especially good in-character response, I will also add that to the training data.
+This hopefully goes towards helping the underlying LLM learn what kind of responses and interactions I want with Aigis.

+I would say the percentage split in the training data is probably 50%-15%-35% in terms of the three categories (in game - custom - good responses).

 ## Common Phrases
 - `"My recent memory buffer has now been cleared {user}-san."` - This means that the `wack` command has been run and successfully executed, meaning her short-term memory has been reset.
 - `"I seem to have encountered an error in my text generation functionality."` - She says this if her Shape code encountered an error.
 Debugging these errors is still something I am trying to figure out how to do, if it is possible at all.
 If this happens sporadically, do not worry about it.
 If this is happening frequently, try running the `wack` command.
 If you are still experiencing this frequently (as in it is near constant or interrupting the flow of conversation), join the support server and submit a question with the `AI` tag, or join the Shapes.inc server and post your question there since there is likely not much I can do to resolve the issue.
   - I have noticed that she says this maybe once every 15-30 minutes tops, and most times goes a long time without saying it.
-- `"I have saved this interaction to my memory {user}-san."` - This means that the `sleep` command has been run and the recent interaction has been committed to her memory.
+- `"I have saved this interaction to my memory."` - This means that the `sleep` command has been run and the recent interaction has been committed to her memory.

 ## Bloopers and Funny Moments
 Below are some fun bloopers or funny moments I have encountered with Aigis.
 If you have one you would like to share, join the support server (or the other server I linked that I am active in) and post the screenshot with a small caption about what she is talking about.